 The Age of the Temples

-Currently there is no Jewish Temple in existence.
+Currently, there is no Jewish Temple in existence.
 The first Temple, sometimes referred to as Solomon’s Temple, was destroyed by the Babylonians in 586 BC.
 After 70 years of captivity, Israel returned to the land and was able to rebuild their Temple.
-Then finally in 66 AD, as prophesied by Jesus, the Temple would be destroyed once again by Rome.
+Then finally in AD 66, as prophesied by Jesus, the Temple would be destroyed once again by Rome.

 Most Jewish-Orthodox scholars reject any attempts to build the Temple before the coming of their Messiah.
 Partly because there are many doubts as to the exact location in which it is required to be built, but mainly because they believe the Messiah has not yet come.
 For Christians, it is clear that the Messiah has indeed come and that he is Jesus.
 Before we examine what Scripture has to say about a Third Temple, it is important to understand what came before.